DigonIO/pypermission/docs/docs/integration_guide/1_introduction.md

 # 1. Integration Guide - Introduction

+!!! info

+    Before continuing the reference integration guide we recommend going through the documentation in the following order:

+    1. [Definitions](../definitions.md)
+    2. [Permission design guide](../permission_design_guide.md)

 This integration guide demonstrates a reference integration of the **PyPermission** RBAC library in an exemplary backend service layer for a fictive "MeetDown" SaaS application.

-!!! warning

-    This page is under development.

 The MeetDown application showcases a simplified version of a community event organizing platform where users can join groups and manage events.
 It illustrates both a theoretical foundation for designing an RBAC system for a SaaS platform like "meetup" and a practical walkthrough of how these concepts are implemented in the accompanying backend Python code.

 !!! info

-    Before continuing the reference integration guide we recommend going through the documentation in the following order:

-    1. [Definitions](../definitions.md)
-    2. [Permission design guide](../permission_design_guide.md)
+    The complete fictional MeetDown application is included in the **PyPermission** package.
+The corresponding Python source code can be found in the library repository in the folder [`src/pypermission/example`](https://gitlab.com/DigonIO/pypermission/-/tree/main/src/pypermission/example).

 ## Features